Wynntils/Wynntils/README.md

 * Finally, you can also use the Palantir formatting directly.
 This will skip the additional non-Palantir rules we have in Spotless, but these are few and unlikely to affect most cases.
 For IntelliJ, there is the [Palantir plugin](https://plugins.jetbrains.com/plugin/13180-palantir-java-format) that is supposed to do that, but at the moment it unfortunately seems to be broken.

 ### Hot-swapping
 Using the Hotswap Agent is recommended if you want to do live code editing.
+Please note that at the moment, only version [Hotswap Agent 1.4.2](https://github.com/HotswapProjects/HotswapAgent/releases/tag/1.4.2-SNAPSHOT) works.
 See [Hotswap Agent installation instructions](http://hotswapagent.org/mydoc_quickstart-jdk17.html), but bear in mind that the instructions are incorrect (!).
 Don't "unpack" `hotswap-agent.jar`, instead rename the downloaded jar file to `hotswap-agent.jar`.
 Finally, add `wynntils.hotswap=true` in your personal `gradle.properties` file.
 By default, this is `C:\Users\<your username>\.gradle\gradle.properties` on Windows, or `~/.gradle/gradle.properties` on Linux/MacOS.